MadibaGroup/2024-Web3-Usability/Data/Walkthroughs/Second Group/3-chaincolosseum.md

 T4.
 Revert, to the extent possible, any past interactions with the DApp.
 Disconnect the wallet, unapprove tokens, etc.

+- Disconnect option doesn't disconnect site from the wallet (i.e., can reopen site and connect wallet without approving in the wallet)

 - Need to disconnect from both DApps.